 - 1. Students must be formally accepted into the professional education component of the OTD.
 Acceptance by the UND Office of Admissions or the School for Graduate Studies does not constitute acceptance into the professional program in Occupational Therapy. - 2.
 The professional education component of the OTD will require three academic years (8 consecutive semesters) following completion of the pre-occupational therapy entrance requirements. - 3.
 No student will be allowed to remain in the program or complete fieldwork unless he/she attains a letter grade of at least "C" in the major courses. - 4.
-To advance to candidacy in the Graduate School, the student must successfully complete the first year courses and maintain a cumulative School of Graduate Studies GPA of ≥3.00.
-Students who fail to advance to candidacy during the first year will be dismissed from the professional program. - 5.
+Students begin to advance to candidacy in the spring semester of the 2nd year in the occupational therapy program.
+In order to advance to candidacy, students must have a GPA of 3.0 at the end of the fall semester.
+They must have satisfactory scores on the fieldwork

+- readiness by the end of spring semester of the second year.
+In addition, they must have completed an initial topic proposal and memorandum of understanding for their doctoral experiential placement. - 5.
 After advancement to candidacy, the student is expected to maintain a cumulative GPA of ≥3.00.
 The School of Graduate Studies will monitor the cumulative GPA, which must be ≥3.00.
 If the cumulative GPA is not ≥3.00, the School of Graduate Studies policies for probation and dismissal for GPA will govern the student's status. - 6.
 Students in the professional program should be aware of special requirements for fieldwork, professional liability insurance, medical insurance, immunizations, cardiopulmonary resuscitation (CPR) certification, and completion of a criminal background check.
 These requirements must be met prior to any fieldwork contact with clients.
 The student will also be responsible for travel, housing, and food costs in addition to the payment of tuition and fees during the full-time fieldwork and experiential experiences.
 The majority of these experiences will be completed at a geographical location other than the city of Grand Forks or Casper. - 7.
 Prospective students should be aware that a felony conviction may affect a graduate's ability to obtain a professional license to practice occupational therapy.
 Licensure is monitored and directed by occupational therapy licensure boards within each state and requirements vary.
 Please refer to state licensure board websites to explore state requirements. - 8.
-The faculty reserve the right to place a student on professional probation or to cancel the registration of any student in Occupational Therapy whose performance in the classroom or clinic is unsatisfactory. - 9.
+The faculty reserve the right to place a student on professional probation or to cancel the registration of any student in occupational therapy whose performance in the classroom or clinic is unsatisfactory. - 9.
 Students in the occupational therapy program are required to have a laptop for engaging in learning activities in the classroom and while on level II fieldwork and the Doctoral Experiential Placement.
-It is expected that internet access is available.

-10. Final reports, which are evidence that the student has completed all University, Graduate School and Departmental requirements needed for graduation, will be signed by the Occupational Therapy Department's Graduate Director after the student has completed all requirements.
+It is expected that internet access is available. - 10.
+Final reports, which are evidence that the student has completed all University, Graduate School and Departmental requirements needed for graduation, will be signed by the Occupational Therapy Department's Graduate Director after the student has completed all requirements.